Apple008811/n8n-ai-agent-job-search/README.md

 ### How to Build Each Node (with Cursor AI Prompts)

 **🤖 Cursor Prompt**:
+> "Where should I start?"

-> "Set up a timer that automatically runs twice a day (10 AM and 8 PM) to check for new LinkedIn job emails"
+**→ Set up a timer that automatically runs twice a day (10 AM and 8 PM) to check for new LinkedIn job emails"

 #### 1. **Schedule Trigger Node**
 **Purpose**: Automatically run the workflow twice daily